-The first day of Chinese Spring is on February 4, 2023.
+The first day of Chinese Spring is on February 4, 2024.
 This date is called Li-Chun 立春, which means the start of Spring.
 Chinese New Year Day usually is around the first day of Spring.
 Therefore the Chinese New Year holiday is also called Spring Festival 春節.
 Chinese New Year Day is the new moon date of the first lunar month.
 It's from the Chinese Lunar Calendar.
 The first day of spring is the first day of Tiger month.
 This date is the first day of the Chinese Astrological Year.
 This is from the Chinese Astrology Calendar, which is the calendar of Chinese Zodiac Signs.
-2023 is the year of the Black Rabbit.
+2024 is the year of the Green Dragon.

 Chinese New Year Day - Coming Years